Governments Stepping In: Taxes, Subsidies And Nudges

 • Raising Revenue: The extra cash helps fund public services like roads, hospitals, or even that new sports facility at your school.

-For example, remember all the chatter about the sugar tax in the UK?
+IB Economics Real-life Example: Remember all the chatter about the sugar tax in the UK?
 The idea wasn’t just to rake in money, but also to encourage healthier choices.
 When production costs rise because of these taxes, businesses often pass those costs to you, the consumer.
 So if your go-to fizzy drink suddenly costs more, it might just be the government’s way of nudging you toward a healthier option.

 There are two flavours of indirect taxes: